pharmbio/robotlab/notes.md

     00000470: 7272 6f72 5f6e 616d 655f 6e6f 745f 666f  rror_name_not_fo
     00000480: 756e 643a 7478 746d 7367 3a00 0005 6a10  und:txtmsg:...j.

-The layout of the data is outlined in an excel file.
-I spent some time parsing the excel file and then unpacking the data but this is too brittle and we won't need all that data.
+The actual layout of the binary data packages is outlined in an excel file.
+I spent some time parsing the excel file and then unpacking the structs.
+This was brittle and we won't need all that data.
+If we do we can get it through easier means.
 Notably, judicious use of `textmsg` can make the robot reply any data available inside URScripts.
-This is an example of getting its current joint space coordinates:
+This example obtains the current joint space coordinates:

     $ printf '%s\n' 'def silly():' ' textmsg("BEGIN ", str_cat(get_actual_joint_positions(), " END"))' end |
         timeout 1 netcat localhost 30001 |